Sona-Kolanu/SAP-GRC-SECURITY/SUGR/README.md

 **2. SUPER** --> If a user is having extra access/authorizations to perform advanced tasks.

-**3. EXTERNAL** --> External users are not our company employees(contractors,vendors,consultants),they need temporary access to SAP project or suport work.We create a special group to separate them from employees.
+**3. EXTERNAL** --> External users are not our company employees(contractors,vendors,consultants),they need temporary access to SAP project or support work.We create a special group to separate them from employees.